 #1 TELL THE TRUTH

 Sometimes working with a board can feel like an unnecessary bureaucracy that can frustrate and delay time-sensitive decisions.
 In these cases, it can be tempting for CEOs to work around the board or water down the facts to get things done.
-However, this can actually create more work for you and more pain down the road.
+However, this may actually create more work for you and more pain down the road.

 Always be forthright with the board and resist the temptation to present an incomplete story that ignores some of the complicated issues that the board would feel compelled to address.
 Incomplete communications erode trust and do not facilitate successful outcomes.

-Your communications with the board should always be truthful, transparent and comprehensive.
+Your communications with the board should always be truthful, transparent, and comprehensive.

 #2 KEEP COMMUNICATIONS SIMPLE

 CEOs sometimes make the mistake of assuming that board members know more than they do.
 Although they have significant influence, they typically do not have an in-depth understanding of the day-to-day workings of the company.
-They are busy people who balance various competing commitments to work, family, charities and other boards, and they have a finite time to devote to any one board they serve on.
-This does not mean they do not take their roles seriously, but it does mean that the CEO needs to have an understanding of the varying levels of expertise among the board and to cater communications accordingly.
+They are busy people who balance various competing commitments to work, family, charities, and other boards, and they have a finite time to devote to any one board they serve on.
+This does not mean they do not take their roles seriously, but it does mean that the CEO needs to have an understanding of the varying levels of expertise among the board and to cater their communications accordingly.

 #3 KEEP COMMUNICATIONS TRANSPARENT

-The most sure-fire way to create a dysfunctional relationship with your board is to not fully disclose the background and preparation that has preceded important decisions.
-This is particularly the case for decisions that are time sensitive.
+The most surefire way to create a dysfunctional relationship with your board is to not fully disclose the background and preparation that has preceded important decisions.
+This is particularly the case for decisions that are time-sensitive.
 No one likes to be surprised, and no one wants to feel like they are being backed into a corner.

 When important decisions need to be made, early and continuous communication with the board is paramount.
 Include them in discussions and leave time for questions and answers.
 Don’t assume that because one director is on board that everyone else is.
 Keep directors informed about key issues between meetings.
 Don’t make assumptions about what they know.
 Be transparent and share both the good news and the bad.
-If the board learns bad news about the project before you tell them, then you have lost their confidence.
+If the board learns bad news about the project before you tell them, then you may lose their confidence.

 #4 KEEP COMMUNICATIONS PROACTIVE

 There’s a popular adage that the board meeting should never be held at the board meeting.
 This just means that the CEO should communicate with board members in advance of the meeting to seek their input and advice.
 This should also include sending out the presentation deck in advance, creating another opportunity for feedback and input.
-You should never hold a board meeting when you do not know where your board stands on key issues in advance.
+Never hold a board meeting when you do not know where your board stands on key issues in advance.
 These proactive measures can help flesh out and achieve alignment on the problems and challenges at hand.

 Also, never reserve bad news for the actual board meeting.
 If you have bad news, it’s better to air it out with individual board members in private rather than reserving it for the meeting where the reaction will likely be more severe.
-If you are going to get beat up by your board, it is better to have it happen in private rather than on center stage and where the results will be recorded in the minutes.

 #5 EMPLOY A VIRTUAL DATA ROOM AS A BOARD PORTAL

-Although traditionally used as secure online repositories for M&A due diligence and other collaborative processes such as partnering and licensing, virtual data rooms are increasingly being employed as board portals for managing director level communications and activities.
+Although traditionally used as secure online repositories for M&A, due diligence, and other collaborative processes such as partnering and licensing, virtual data rooms are increasingly being employed as board portals for managing director-level communications and activities.

 Using a virtual data room as a board portal offers two distinct advantages.
 First, an online board portal helps with compliance issues.
 Today’s organizations are faced with an increase in both volume and complexity of compliance standards coupled with a surge of regulatory action.
-This new dynamic highlights the need for an organized corporate document repository with powerful reporting tools, ensuring transparency, reducing the stress of a regulatory review, and being prepared for an audit long before it happens.
+This new dynamic highlights the need for an organized corporate document repository with powerful reporting tools, providing transparency, reducing the stress of a regulatory review, and being prepared for an audit long before it happens.

 #6 GET PERSONAL

-When you have a personal relationship with someone, you are better equipped to understand that person’s motivations, areas of concern and personal style.
-That level of empathy translates into trust, transparency and reduces the inclination to be defensive.
+When you have a personal relationship with someone, you are better equipped to understand that person’s motivations, areas of concern, and personal style.
+That level of empathy translates into trust, transparency, and reduces the inclination to be defensive.
 It’s a good idea to spend personal time with individual board members, maybe on their turf, perhaps once or twice a year.

 As you get to know board members individually, you will begin to gain an understanding of their styles and unique perspectives.
 Who is most interested in numbers and who is most interested in personal relationships?
 Who wants specifics, and who is satisfied with the big picture?
 Learn each board members’ communication preference.
 Is it email, phone, or face-to-face?
 Customize your communications to their personal preferences.